-This bit is used to enable the sharpness control of the luminance signal on the ADV7192 (Luma Filter Select has to be set to Extended, MR04-MR02 = 100).
+This bit is used to enable the sharpness control of the luminance signal on the ADV7194 (Luma Filter Select has to be set to Extended, MR04-MR02 = 100).
 The various responses of the filter are determined by the Sharpness Control Register.
-When this bit is set (1), the luma response is altered by the amount described in the Sharpness Control Register.
-When this bit is set (0), the sharpness control is disabled.
-See Internal Filter Response section for luma signal responses.
+When this bit is set 1, the luma response is altered by the amount described in the Sharpness Control Register.
+When this bit is set 0, the sharpness control is disabled.
+See Internal Filter Response section.